-compromise personal Dealing with intoxicated individuals

-safety.
-High risk locations (e.g. construction sites; remote and higher value site)

-1.3 Identify the risks of ignoring personal safety in conflict situations.
-Increased risk of escalation Places self and others at increased risk of violence and/or injury

-Risk of being considered negligent for any resultant harm

-1.4 State the personal safety benefits of undertaking dynamic Ensures a process of analysing risk and the best course of action prior to action, then during and after the incident.
-Increases own ability to assess and react to

-risk assessments. the changing situations

-1.5 List ways to minimise risk to personal safety at Good communication Keeping the control room / colleagues

-work. informed Working within the limits of own knowledge and skillset
+might compromise Dealing with intericated individuals might compromise personal safety.
+Dealing with intoxicated individuals High risk locations (e.g. construction sites; remote and higher value site) 1.3 Identify the Increased risk of escalation risks of ignoring personal safety in conflict situations.
+Places self and others at increased risk of violence and/or injury Risk of being considered negligent for any resultant harm 1.4 State the personal safety benefits of • Ensures a process of analysing risk and the best course of action prior to action, then during and after the incident. undertaking dynamic risk assessments.
+Increases own ability to assess and react to the changing situations 1.5 List ways to Good communication minimise risk to personal safety at work.
+Keeping the control room / colleagues informed Working within the limits of own knowledge and skillset Prompt action Control measures including the appropriate use of PPE Keeping own knowledge and skills up-to- date via CPD 1.6 Recognise the Wearables different types of personal protective Waterproof clothing equipment relevant to the role High-visibility clothing of a security officer o headwear Stab vests Gloves (needle/slash resistant) $\circ$ Rubber gloves and face shields Ear defenders Eye protection Safety footwear Dust mask Face coverings

-Prompt action

-Control measures including the appropriate use of PPE

-Keeping own knowledge and skills up-to-date via CPD

-1.6 Recognise the Wearables

-different types of personal protective Waterproof clothing

-equipment relevant to the role of a High-visibility clothing

-security officer o headwear

-Stab vests

-Gloves (needle/slash resistant)

-Rubber gloves and face shields

-Ear defenders

-Eye protection

-Safety footwear

-Dust mask

-Face coverings

-• Equipment